maxxiimo/the-front-end-manifesto/Foundation Markup.md

 These days most people like to just forget about IE 6, it's old, "We're not supporting it, those users need to update!" ...But here's the problem, those users are still out there, even if they don't want to be.
 Have you ever been in your local public library and checked out the super old machines people have to use there?
 I sometimes go just to see what an application I'm working on will look like in older browsers.

-So what I propose is a compromise.
-Don't waste your time developing for IE 6, but give those users notice and ability via [Chrome Frame][].
+So what I propose is a compromise for those of you who don't want to waste your time developing for IE 6; give those users notice and ability via [Chrome Frame][].
 If you're using my [starter code][] you'll notice that I added to the [following partial][_chromeframe] to your layouts folder:

     /[if lt IE 7 ]
       %p.chromeframe